nakkouchtarek/BetterThanKahoot/README.md

 source ./env/bin/activate
 ```

-Each of the API and Socket scripts will require a terminal of their own
+Each of the API and Socket scripts will require a terminal of their own, if you're using env you should enable it on each of these <br/>

+Launch MySQL and Apache.

 Start API